-Learn list of prepositions of place with pictures, meaning and example sentences.
+Learn the preposition words list with pictures, meanings, and example sentences.

-Example: There was a little girl sitting next to him.
+Example: There is a basketball next to the box.

-Meaning: Something in the middle of two objects or things (or places)
+Meaning: Indicates a position in the middle of two objects or places.

-Meaning: In the middle of or surrounded by other people or things
+Meaning: Refers to being in the midst of other people or things.

 In front of

-Meaning: In a higher position than something else
+Meaning: Indicates that something is in a position higher than something else.

-Example: The restaurant is not far from here.
+Example: The basketball is located far from the box.